GoogleChrome/web.dev/src/site/content/en/handbook/reviews/index.md

   accomplish tasks based on the guidance that we've provided.
 {% endAside %}

-**What kinds of content should get usability reviews?** Any content that contains takes you from point A to point B should get a usability review.
+**What kinds of content should get usability reviews?** Any content that takes you from point A to point B should get a usability review.
 Examples:

 * Codelabs like [Configure HTTP caching behavior](/codelab-http-cache/)